 Note: SHRA currently has 12,500 extremely low income families housed with assistance from the Housing Choice Voucher Program.
 Housing assistance is provided on behalf of a family or individual.
-Participants in this program may choose any housing where the owner agrees to rent under the program and that meets the requirements of the program, including single-family homes, townhouses and apartments letter and adds geographic area per HCD 2.14.22 letter.
+Participants in this program may choose any housing where the owner agrees to rent under the program and that meets the requirements of the program, including single-family homes, townhouses and apartments.